kanennn/woodwyynn/_posts/2024-08-25-shit-it's-sunday-and-i-haven't-posted.md

 i hate clothes.

-one of my friends though that statement was funny.
+one of my friends thought that statement was funny.

 i'm not against wearing garments bu-